YJRenK9/Digital-Media-Art-Randomizer/README.md

 Use **JavaScript** to display text and manipulate elements on webpages.
 Use the DOM to have JavaScript communicate with HTML/CSS to change the image and text with a click of a button.
   1. Create a gallery of digital media artworks
-  2. Provide title, description, and source for each digital media artwork
+  2. Provide a title, description, and source for each digital media artwork
   3. Implement code for randomizer

 ## Prerequisites